Are you looking for a fabulous new hair colour? Or maybe two? Black and red hair is the perfect combination of two bold and striking colours.

 It will fade after a few washes, so you’ll have to dye it again fairly soon.

-How often you should dye your hair depends on how much you want your colour to show up.
+How often you should dye your hair depends on how much you want your color to show up.

 For the best results, we recommend getting your hair touched up again every four-six weeks if you don’t want it to fade away completely!